 There are a couple of restrictions that will affect your planned dates.
 Note that from 26 December to 4 January, there is a minimum 3-night stay required.
 Fires, on the other hand, are not permitted at any time.
 Bookings open at 9 am on 30 August for stays between December to April.
 If you’re planning to stay anytime between 1 December to 28 February, or on public holiday weekends, make sure to have bookings ready for sure.

 Located about an hour and a half from Te Anau is the secluded but stunning Mavora Lakes Campsite.
 This incredibly beautiful landscape has been divided into two sites — one along the south of Mavora Lake and one alongside the North Mavora Lake.
-Both sites afford campervan travellers the ability to really get back to the land, undertaking activities such as trout fishing, hiking, walking, tramping, mountain biking, swimming and more.
+Both sites afford travellers in campervans the ability to really get back to the land, undertaking activities such as trout fishing, hiking, walking, tramping, mountain biking, swimming and more.

 The campsite itself is equipped with picnic tables and BBQs and there are plenty of designated fire spots if you’d like to get cooking.
 While there is a ramp for boats, motor boats are only allowed on sites alongside North Mavora Lake.
 Besides this, you’ll be rewarded by incredibly stunning views that might look a little familiar — this was, after all, one of the locations of the Lord of the Rings films.